 It has previously been found that the pond only discharges directly into the landfill tributary after heavy rain, as accumulated water in the pond tends to be lost to evaporation and seepage.
 This means that there is usually a significant amount of freeboard present at any given time.

-During the year under review the pond was not discharging during any of the scheduled surface water sampling surveys and therefore no samples were collected.
+During the year under review the pond was discharging during one of the two scheduled surface water sampling surveys.
 A summary of the historical data is presented in Table 3.